 In conclusion, both eculizumab and efgartigimod significantly improve function and quality of life for patients with gMG.
-However, at the current price for eculizumab the estimated cost-effectiveness is well above typical thresholds; the cost effectiveness of efgartigimod will depend on its actual price.
+However, at the current price for eculizumab, the estimated cost effectiveness is well above typical willingness-to-pay thresholds.
+If the price of efgartigimod falls in the range reported by the company, it will also have an incremental cost-effectiveness ratio well above typical willingness-to-pay thresholds.
+The final estimate will depend on its actual price.